Table of Contents

 Unfortunately, there are criminals who impersonate the IRS in order to scam you.
 To Illustrate a scammer may create a notice that looks like it is from the IRS but request payment be made to the I.R.S. while a legitimate tax bill will always instruct payment be made to the “United States Treasury”.

-It is easy for a tax professional to spot a fake correspondence, if you received an unexpected IRS letter requesting payment we recommend calling the IRS at 1-800-829-1040 to verify.
+It is easy for a tax professional to spot a fake correspondence but if you receive an unexpected IRS letter requesting payment we recommend calling the IRS at 1-800-829-1040 to verify.

 Open & Read Carefully